jmgurvitch/art-of-data/designing_studies.md

 Then, for your chosen situation, write a response to the following:
 1. Identify a statistical question you could ask in that situation.

-   Does increased time spent reading at home improve reading-task performance among 3rd graders in NYC?
+   Does increased time spent reading at home improve reading-task performance among 3rd graders in the class?

 2. Identify the population you would study to answer the question.
 What information about the population would help answer your question?

-   All 3rd graders in NYC.
+   All 3rd graders in the class.

 3. Identify a feasible sample frame, and explain your reasoning.